On The Average-Case Complexity of Shellsort: Conclusion

 \section{Conclusion}

-The lower bound on the average case number of inversions of Shellsort using $p$ passes in \cite{JLV00} is for worst-case increment sequences.
+A first nontrivial general lower bound on the average-case number of inversions of Shellsort using $p$ passes was given in \cite{JLV00}.
 Here we gave a lower bound on the average-case complexity for each increment sequence separately.
-This is in several cases larger than the lower bound of above reference.
-In fact, the lower bound given here seems to be tight as follows from the corollaries.
-If the increment sequence is the best possible for a given number of passes then the lower bound should reflect this.
-A tantalizing prospect is to obtain from the given lower bound one which is expressed only in the number $n$ of keys to be sorted and the number of passes in the sorting process, and which is tighter than the lower bound of \cite{JLV00}.
+The lower bound of above reference turns out to be the greatest lower bound which holds for all increment sequences.
+In fact, the lower bound given here seems to be possibly tight as follows from the corollaries.
+A tantalizing prospect is to obtain a lower bound for the best increment sequences expressed only in the number of keys to be sorted and the number of passes in the sorting process, and which is tighter than the lower bound in the quoted reference.